winglang/wing/docs/docs/04-standard-library/03-http/api-reference.md

 ### Http <a name="Http" id="@winglang/sdk.http.Util"></a>

-the Http class is used for calling different HTTP methods and requesting and sending information online,  as well as testing public accessible resources.
+The Http class is used for calling different HTTP methods and requesting and sending information online,  as well as testing public accessible resources.

 #### Static Functions <a name="Static Functions" id="Static Functions"></a>